-Smart contracts are perhaps the most important piece of the underlying technology for the DeFi world, and their introduction to the blockchain ecosystem has created a number of earning opportunities for investors.
+Smart contracts are perhaps the most important piece of the underlying technology for the DeFi world, and their introduction to the blockchain ecosystem has created several earning opportunities for investors.
 At the forefront of these earning methods is crypto staking.
 Approximately US$280 billion worth of crypto coins are being staked at the time of writing.
 This guide will explain how to stake crypto with a full tutorial to help you start earning passive rewards.

-How To Stake Crypto - Quick Guide
+How To Stake Crypto: Quick Guide

 - Compare staking platforms and wallets.
 Find and compare cryptocurrency trading platforms, decentralized apps or wallets.
 The easiest way is through a centralized staking platform that is easy to use.